 I suggest you consider at least a 200AH battery bank.
 This means you can run 12 x 200 watts of power for 1 hour or 200Watts for 12hrs.
 This also depends on how deeply you deplete your batteries.
 Most deep cycle batteries can only be drained up to 50% of their rating.
 This means that you can run 100 watts for 12hrs on a 200AH battery bank.

 A new type of deep cycle battery called the LiFePO4 battery can be depleted deeper and still be charged.
-They are more expensive but far more efficient.
+They are more expensive but more efficient.

 A 200AH Battery bank can be achieved with two 100AH batteries or four 50AH batteries.
 You can also buy one 200AH battery that is a 24V battery.
-I suggest you choose a 24V 1000 watt (1kw) solar panel system.

-Examples of 1000-watt Solar Panel Installations
+Example of 1000-watt Solar Panel Installations

 Components needed to build a similar System.
 This is if you want to build your own solar power kit.